Rigidity of 3-colorings of the discrete torus: Closed Hypersurfaces in

 The ultimate conclusion of the discussion here, Theorem~\ref{thm: main trichotomy} below, is a certain trichotomy for systems of translates in $\ZZ$.
 This trichotomy is later applied to level sets of quasi-periodic HHFs.

 We remind the reader that in the beginning of section~\ref{sec: prelim} we fixed an even integer $n$ for the remainder of the paper.
 This integer plays the role of the side length of the torus $\TT$ in later sections.
 In this section $n$ will also play a role, though the torus $\TT$ will not be explicitly mentioned.
-However, unlike the rest of the paper, the results and proofs presented in this section remain valid regardless of whether $n$ is even or odd.
+We point out that, unlike the rest of the paper, the results and proofs presented in this section remain valid regardless of whether $n$ is even or odd.

 The structure of the section is as follows.
 In Section~\ref{subs: trich: Topology} we present the fundamental properties of the sets that we investigate and state our two main results, in the form of certain trichotomies.
 Section~\ref{subs: Trich-corr} describes corollaries of the main results, which will be of use in our application.
 The proofs of the main results are given in Sections~\ref{sec: proof of pair tric} and~\ref{sec: proof of trans tric}.